desert3agle/url-shortner-api/README.md

-# URL shortner API
+# URL Shortner API

-lets users shorten urls. feel free to use this as server side of your application.
+A minimal URL shortner. feel free to use this as server side of your application.

 You can:
   - shorten urls